blutonium/alarmypi/README.md

 # alarmypi
 Python based alarm system for raspberrypi

 A collection of scripts for the implementation of an alarm system based on an RPI.
-It detects an open door or something with a laser and a lightning Sensor.
+It detects an open door or something with a laser and a lighting Sensor.
 The programm is written in Python, the webfrontend for steering the system contains html and php.

 Wiring